-- The first two weeks that you report to school - complete intern teacher information page and return to primary field supervisor prior to the opening day of school (see appendix).
-Field supervisors will use this information to plan conferences, walk-throughs, and observations - ask mentor teacher to complete the Rice Education Mentor Teacher form and return to the program's Assistant Director before the first week of September (see appendix).
-Inform the Mentor Teacher that he/she will need to return to the Rice Education Program a copy of their mentor training certificate or take the Rice Education Program's mentor training - During the first two weeks of teaching - expect contact from the primary field supervisor - During the semester - expect one to two, 45-minute formal observations including a pre- and postconference for each observation; first observation will be during the first 6 weeks of school - expect walk-through observations with electronic or face-to-face feedback from the primary supervisor and the support-team field supervisors - o acknowledge all receipts of observation feedback through digital communications - upload weekly lesson plans to the assigned Canvas site by Friday each week - attend the Rice University Education Program's Life in Schools fall event - o complete first draft of portfolio requirements (see appendix) - attend weekly seminar class - o begin graduate project for Seminar for First-Year Teachers - Keep a classroom contact log including copies of all written electronic or personal communications with parents or students.
+- The first two weeks that you report to school. - o complete intern teacher information page and return to primary field supervisor prior to the opening day of school (see appendix).
+Field supervisors will use this information to plan conferences, walk-throughs, and observations. - ask mentor teacher to complete the Rice Education Mentor Teacher form and return to the program's Assistant Director before the first week of September (see appendix).
+Inform the Mentor Teacher that he/she will need to return to the Rice Education Program a copy of their mentor training certificate or take the Rice Education Program's mentor training - During the first two weeks of teaching o expect contact from the primary field supervisor - During the semester for intern teachers on probationary certificates - o expect four, 45-minute formal observations including a pre- and post- conference for each observation; first observation will be during the first 6 weeks of school - expect walk-through observations with electronic or face-to-face feedback from the field supervisors or the field-based course instructor - o acknowledge all receipts of observation feedback through digital communications - upload weekly lesson plans to the assigned Canvas site by Friday each week - participate in the Rice University Education Program's Life in Schools fall event - o complete first draft of portfolio requirements (see appendix) - attend weekly seminar class

+- design and participate in the Life in Schools Event (October 26, 2023.
+This is a requirement of the EDUC 540 course.) - Keep a classroom contact log including copies of all written electronic or personal communications with parents or students.
 Include all face-to-face conferences, home visits, or phone calls. - Maintain contact log and a file of significant correspondence with school personnel and Rice field supervisor(s).